Ancient Egyptian History See also:

 Ancient City of Petra INTERACTIVE - Founded along the ancient trade routes between Arabia, Egypt, and the Mediterranean Sea, the ancient city of Petra became very wealthy and powerful.
 This site describes the history of Petra, and takes you on a virtual walk through the ruins.
 (American Museum of Natural History)

-Ancient History [Archived page; some media features do not work] - Articles and related content on a variety of topics in ancient history.
+Ancient History [Archived page; some media features may not work] - Articles and related content on a variety of topics in ancient history.
 Covers Egyptians, Greeks, Romans, Vikings, Anglo Saxons, and others.
 High school and up; younger students, see the related site, History for Kids, above.
 (British Broadcasting Corporation)

 Ancient History: World History Encyclopedia [Select ANCIENT under 'Periods'] AUDIO VIDEO - An extensive A-Z encyclopedia of the ancient world, with articles, video lessons, images, maps, and more.
 (By a UK non-profit organization)

-Ancient Olympics [Archived page; some media features do not work] - Stories of ancient Olympic athletes, the various sports and games played, FAQ, and a tour of Olympia (Tufts University).
+Ancient Olympics [Archived page; some media features may not work] - Stories of ancient Olympic athletes, the various sports and games played, FAQ, and a tour of Olympia (Tufts University).
 See also The Real Story of the Ancient Olympics (Penn Museum, University of Pennsylvania).

 China (Ancient) - See China: Ancient China, below